 The crust is a simple mixture of dates, almonds, pumpkin seeds and sunflower seeds, set with a little coconut oil.
 The crust is a little on the fragile side, but it’s really only there for taste and texture anyway.
 And I really like not having to smash through a too-crunchy base.
 We’ve all been there.

 If your dish is a bit bigger than mine, don’t try and spread the crust mixture thin as it’ll just fall apart.
 Instead, you could line your dish with cling film (to be sure you can easily remove the cheesecake later) and make it a bottom only base (no side walls).
 This would also work really well as mini cheesecakes made in a muffin pan or silicon molds.

-The secret ingredient in the filling is naturally low-fat soft tofu.
+The secret ingredient in this vegan cheesecake filling is naturally low-fat soft tofu.
 With a few subtle flavours and a little sweetener added, any hint of tofu-ness is well masked if not impossible to detect.
 Half a cup of cashews and the coconut oil ensure there’s still some richness and a creamy mouthfeel.

 You can buy silken tofu packaged at the supermarket, but you need 500 grams for this recipe so that won’t be the cheapest option.
-Head to your local Asian grocer instead and pick up some fresh soft tofu.
-Mine cost $2 for 500 grams from Wellmart on Vialou St in Hamilton.
+Head to your local Asian grocer instead and pick up some fresh soft tofu, mine cost $2 NZD for 500 grams.
 Bargain.

 You’ll need a food processor to make this.